aboutcode-org/scancode-toolkit/docs/source/cli-reference/help-text-options.rst

                                       Files and directories without findings
                                       are omitted (file information is not
                                       treated as findings).
-      --filter-ignoralbe-copyrights   Filter out copyrights that are for the license text and not the code itself.
+      --filter-ignorable-copyrights   Filter out copyrights that are for the license text and not the code itself.

     output control: